ygouzerh/smack-it/CONTRIBUTING.md

 # Contributing guidelines

 * Language : english for all.
-Better for the accent management.
+Better for the project management and the "accent" management.

 * To add a modification, create a new branch, and then ask for a pull request to put your modifications on master.

 * Create a new branch only from `master`, to start from solid basis.

 * Never perform a `git add .` or a `git add --all`, unless you know exactly what you are trying to do, in order to add only the files we wanted and not save generated files like cache files.
-If a file was commited, it is quite difficult to erase him from the git history.
+If a file was committed, it is quite difficult to erase him from the git history.
 Always perform `git add filename`

 * When you review a branch, be careful to the possible generated files unwanted.